Written For ParentCircle Website new design update

 Children are prone to infections, more so when their diet and weight are not appropriate.
-Take a look at how you could improve your child's immunity and build resistance to disease.
+Take a look at how you could improve your child's immunity and build resistance to disease

 Infections are all around us, even where we least expect them.
-There is no way we can exterminate all of them to protect our kids.
+There is no way to exterminate all of them to protect our kids.
 Protection has to come from within.
 Immunity is inherent in our bodies, but like everything else, we have to build it up to fight infections.
 Children are more prone to infections and show a stronger reaction as their bodies are learning about new infections.
 That is how they build a memory for these infections.

-Nutrition in formative years is an important factor in determining a child’s immunity.
+Nutrition in the formative years is an important factor in determining a child's immunity.
 Research in the past 25 years has established that a good nutritional status and good hygiene reduces the incidence of infections in children and strengthens their immune system.
-In the article, Nutriton and Immunity- An Introduction, American Society of Clinical Nutrition, RK Chandra states that nutritional deficiencies and being underweight or over-weight were major determinants of immune-deficiencies.
+In the article, Nutriton and Immunity- An Introduction, American Society of Clinical Nutrition, RK Chandra states that nutritional deficiencies and being underweight or over-weight were major determinants of immune deficiencies.
 You can improve the immunity of your child by including the following simple healthy foods:

-5. Sunflower seeds: Try giving your little one sunflower seeds to boost her immunity.
+Try giving your little one sunflower seeds to boost her immunity.
 They are loaded with nutrients and vitamin E, which is a powerful antioxidant and is vital for regulating and maintaining the proper functioning of the immune system.
 These seeds are also rich in phosphorous, magnesium, and vitamin B-6.

-Specific amino acids like arginine, glutamine and cysteine are important in initiating the lymphocytic activity.
+Specific amino acids like arginine, glutamine and cysteine are important in initiating lymphocytic activity.
 Additionally, methionine, glutamate and threonine help in improving the immunity derived from the intestines.
 All these amino acids maintain the integrity, growth and function of the intestines, regularize the cytokine response, increase the number of T-lymphocytes and increase antibody (immunoglobulin) secretion as well.

 Did you know that food is not the only thing that can weaken or strengthen your child's immunity?
 In fact, certain habits can play a major role in weakening the immunity of your child.
 Read through the following article to know what some of these habits are.